danmofo/dmoffat-v3/src/pages/writing/2024/07/building-a-fitness-app-with-java-part-5.md

 }
 ```

-This component doesn't really do much, just propagates the `TextInput`s event to the parent component.
+This component doesn't really do much, just propagates the `TextInput`s `onChangeText` event to the parent component.

 And an `ExerciseList` for displaying the exercises: